A WELCOME FROM FR. BRYAN OCHS

 If you were a Christian living in the west prior to the 1500s, the Mass is the prayer you would have prayed on Sunday when you went to Church.
 Nowadays, many Christians are unfamiliar with the Mass and worship Jesus in Churches that are much less formal.
 This can make the Mass intimidating for a lot of people who aren’t used to it.
 If praying the Mass with us on Sunday is something you’d like to do, please contact us here.

 You do not have to be Catholic to attend Mass.
 In fact, we have many people join us on Sunday who are not Catholic.
 They like the way we pray and they like what they hear, but they don’t quite believe everything we believe so they don’t take communion.
 If you aren’t Catholic, we’d love for you to join us but we’d also like you to contact us first so we can give you a proper welcome and show you around our parish.

-In the meantime, if you’d like to learn more about our parish and how we see, think, and live, please visit our blog, listen to some of the homilies (sermons), and find us on Facebook, Twitter, and Instagram.
+In the meantime, if you’d like to learn more about our parish and how we see, think, and live, please visit our blog, and find us on Facebook, Twitter, and Instagram.

 Thanks again for visiting our website,

 Fr.
 Bryan Ochs